10/30/2024

 Chief Executive Officer

-I think the two factors you've mentioned are the most important factors.
-One is new supply in markets where there's been heavy supply deliveries.
+I think the two factors you mentioned are the most important factors.
+One is new supply in markets where There's been heavy supply deliveries.
 It's just harder.
 And then secondly is the comps.
 If a market like Atlanta or Phoenix has had several years of very, very strong revenue growth, it's hard to have additional years of very strong revenue growth.
 And particularly the markets that have both of those factors are probably the toughest markets.
-But it's cyclical, right?
-Real estate cyclical, markets are cyclical, and that's why we believe in a highly diversified portfolio.
-So we have exposure to some markets that are on different ends of the cycle.
+But it's cyclical.
+Real estate is cyclical, markets are cyclical, and that's why we believe in a highly diversified portfolio so we have exposure to some markets that are on different ends of the cycle.

 speaker